bwestrich/tdd-spock/README.md

 #Write readable where tables

 ##Use comments and @Unroll to document where tables
- When using where tables, add a comment column as the first column and use it in the method name (e.g. `mcwest.SpecifyClassUnderTestSpec`).
+ Add a comment column as the first column to all tables, and print it (via templating) in the method name (e.g. `mcwest.SpecifyClassUnderTestSpec`).

-##Put expected values (outputs) at end of where table
+##Put expected values (outputs) at the end of the where table
- When using where tables, put expected values in the rightmost column(s) of the table, as this increases readability (e.g. `mcwest.SpecifyClassUnderTestSpec`).
+ Put expected values in the rightmost column(s) of the table, as this increases readability (e.g. `mcwest.SpecifyClassUnderTestSpec`).

 ##Separate inputs and expected outputs with a double vertical bar ('||')
  When using where tables, put expected values in the rightmost column(s) of the table, as this increases readability (e.g. `mcwest.SpecifyClassUnderTestSpec`).
+Note: IntelliJ has some minor glitches related to formatting these.

 ##Limit size of where tables
  Wide tables often mean you are testing too much in one test.